 - Location: 1384 S. Frankwood Avenue, Sanger, CA 93657

-We opted to stay in the Winemaker’s Suite, which was conveniently located right over top of the wine tasting area.
-It was a large room with a king sized bed, large bathroom and shower and a private balcony with two chairs that overlooked the vineyard.
+We opted to stay in the Winemaker’s Suite, which was conveniently located right over the top of the wine tasting area.
+It was a large room with a king-sized bed, a large bathroom, and a private balcony with two chairs that overlooked the vineyard.